| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 Surface mortar has been practically all removed to an extent that coarse particles of the coarse aggregate fraction are visible.
 Considerable erosion of edges has occurred, but not to an extent that pavement width is affected.
 Intermittent edge repair may be required as well as some surface patching of slight troughs or depressions that may have formed in pavement surface due to flowing water.

 Severe rain damage may require "localized area" repair by bridge deck overlay procedures.
 Full depth removal and replacement may be required if edge damage is severe.
-Severe cases of rain damage should be referred to the Office of Construction and Materials for review prior to determination of repair or replacement.
+Severe cases of rain damage should be referred to the Construction and Materials Bureau for review prior to determination of repair or replacement.

 In addition to above described price adjustments and repairs, slab surfaces with missing, omitted, or damaged texturing shall have macrotexture re‑established by grooving prior to acceptance by project engineer.
 As an alternative to price adjustment and grooving, for CASE I and CASE II corrections, the contractor may elect to diamond grind the entire affected area to remove questionable surface mortar and re-establish texture.
 When this option is chosen, payment for CASE I rain damage will be 100% of the contract unit price, and the payment for CASE II rain damage will be 95% of the contract unit price.